hannahdesmond/mastery-curriculum/chapter5/README.md

 ## Different objects, different purposes

-When programming, we often stop to think: "what's the right class to create instances for this particular job?"
+When programming, we often stop to think: "what's the right class to create objects to do this particular job?"

-To that end, Ruby provides you a wide range of different classes, with different purposes: like `Integer` and `String`.
+Ruby provides us a wide range of different classes, each of which create instances with different purposes: like `Integer` and `String`.

-Objects created by these classes have quite different purposes. `Integer` instances understand the value of (whole) numbers, and `String` instances understand text. `Integer` instances (integers) know how to interact with other integers, and `String` instances (strings) know how to interact with other strings.
+`Integer` instances understand the value of (whole) numbers, and `String` instances understand text. `Integer` instances (integers) know how to interact with other integers, and `String` instances (strings) know how to interact with other strings.

-Even though they're different kinds of objects used for different purposes, these objects sometimes respond to the same message – but their methods might do quite different things with those messages.
+Even though they're different kinds of objects used for different purposes, strings and integers – and other sorts of objects – sometimes respond to the same message.
+However, their methods might do quite different things with those messages.

 What happens if integers try to interact with strings?
 In other words, what happens if instances of one class try to interact with instances of another?